s-razoes/telenotify/README.md

 You should have at least one chat and one bot for it to function properly.

-To add your bot and token:
+To add your bot and token (or to just replace the token):

 `python3 -m telenotify.telegram_bots -ab #BOT_NAME# -t #TOKEN#`